christianpflugradt/virtuallet/README.md

 you don't want to execute.
 By the way every implementation can be easily identified by a unique subtitle under the Virtuallet banner that is displayed upon starting the program.
 For Python 3 the subtitle is *Python 3 Edition*.

+### Implementation challenges ###

+This is a list of of aspects that must be considered when implementing Virtuallet in an arbitrary programming language.
+These aspects can be more or less challenging depending on the language and how experienced one is with it.
+ * opening a connection to a sqlite database
+ * executing parametrized statements against a sqlite database
+ * querying multiple rows from a sqlite database
+ * determining if a file exists
+ * reading from stdin
+ * converting a string to a real number
+ * formatting and rounding real numbers
+ * formatting the current date as iso string
+ * obtaining the current month and year
+ * working with an array of tuples
+ * reversing an array

+ Virtuallet can be implemented in any language as long as these aspects can be implemented in that language, most importantly that language should have a sqlite binding and support reading from stdin.

 ## Implementations ##

 Currently available: